 In Style Play mode, this button opens the Write window, that lets you save all the tracks onto a Performance, the Realtime (Keyboard) tracks in a Single Touch Setting (STS), or the accompaniment tracks onto a Style Performance.
-(See "The Write window" on page 42).
+(See "The Write window" on page 43).

 In the Global edit environment, press it to save Global parameters in memory.
-(See "The Write window" on page 125).
+(See "The Write window" on page 126).

-▶ This button's LED doubles as a DISK IN USE indicator, flashing when the floppy disk drive is in use.
+) This button's LED doubles as a DISK IN USE indicator, flashing when either the floppy disk drive or hard disk is in use.

-25 ENSEMBLE
+ENSEMBLE

-▶PERE ▶STS
+▶PERF →STS